zalgonoise/research/ddd/secrets-store.md

 	}
 ```

 4. The `ExecFn` verifies that the object is not nil; and issues the `service.UpdateUser` call.
+Then issues a `GetUser` call to return the new version of the user to the caller:

 ```go
 	var execFn = func(ctx context.Context, q *usersUpdateRequest) *ghttp.Response[user.User] {